treverhines/RBF/README.rst

 .. code-block:: python

   '''
   In this example we solve the Poisson equation over an L-shaped domain with fixed boundary conditions.
 We use the multiquadratic RBF (`mq`)
   '''
   import numpy as np
   from rbf.basis import mq
-  from rbf.pde.geometry import contains from rbf.pde.nodes import min_energy_nodes
+  from rbf.pde.geometry import contains from rbf.pde.nodes import poisson_disc_nodes
   import matplotlib.pyplot as plt

   # Define the problem domain with line segments.